 Energy assessment and action plan for our 2 major sites.
-First photovoltaic power generation in Metalor Group at San Luis Potosí site in Mexico.
+First photovoltaic power generation in Metalor Group at San Luis Potosí site in Mexico and Wuzhong in addition to optimisation of high energy consuming equipment..

 Group CSR approach.
 Action plan based on energy assessment for our 14 industrial sites.
-Five-year action plan to deploy photovoltaic power generation at our 9 owned sites, reducing consumption by 16%.
+Five-year action plan to deploy photovoltaic power generation at our 9 owned sites, autoproducing 20% of our electricity, reducing CO2 emissions by 13%.